femmor/algo-practice/README.md

 # Data structure and algorithms practice

 This is a repository of all the data structures and algorithms I have solved in no particular order.
+These are my own solutions so if you have better solutions please add it to the repository and it will be greatly appreciated.

 ### Basic Algorithms
 1. Convert Celsius to Fahrenheit